IanDCarroll/GoScrumYourself/DailyScrum.md

  2. __What will I do today to help meet the Sprint Goal?__
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+12/16/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - Sprint 21 planning
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Start Forking part of algorithm
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - I have to watch out for despair, hopelessness and the abuse heaped on my by someone close to me which causes those feelings.
+I hope I don't have to continue to work in these conditions for much longer, because I'm starting to unravel.
+If I can maintain myself a little longer to get this project completed, I'll feel better.
+I need a chance to rest.
+All I do is work, and deal with abuse.
+I am not in an environment where rest is possible.
+I need to at least complete the project, and do my very best to maintain quality for it.
+I have to find some way to manufacture hope and joy for myself so that I can fuel my work.
+Maybe coding is the thing.
+I do enjoy it a lot.
+I'll do coding and finish this project well.
+Abuse by someone close to me is my blocker.
+I can only remove it by pushing through.

 12/15/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__
   - complete test coverage for strategic and tactical cortecies